ITU-BDSA2024-GROUP26/Chirp/docs/report.md

   - In addition to that, Playwright just has a lot of large dependencies (Powershell and several browsers, which we cache since they take up ~500MB) that aren't installed by default on the GitHub actions machines.
 - Deployment Setup:
   - Here we build the `Chirp.Web` project binaries that we want to deploy as well as the bundled migration we (might) want to apply to the production database.
 Note that we always push a bundle, even if there are no new migrations to apply.
 In that case, nothing happens when you try to apply the migration on the server.
 Naturally, we can't deploy if we fail to generate either of these artifacts, but this step should usually succeed.
-  - Here we build the `Chirp.Web` project binaries that we want to deploy as well as the bundled migration we (might) want to apply to the production database.
-Note that we always push a bundle, even if there are no new migrations to apply.
-In that case, nothing happens when you try to apply the migration on the server.
-Naturally, we can't deploy if we fail to generate either of these artifacts, but this step should usually succeed.

-If a single step fails, the entire workflow fails and nothing will be deployed.
+If a single step fails, the entire workflow fails, and nothing will be deployed.

 ### Issues/Points of improvement
-As one can see, there are a few instances of redundancy in the workflow.
+There are a few instances of redundancy in the workflow.
 The worst offender is probably the fact that we generate the exact same migration bundle and `Chirp.Web` binaries twice; once for testing and once for the actual deployment.
 Redundancy in setup dotnet is immaterial considering how little time that action usually takes to execute.

-The reason for this redundancy is that the three test-workflows of the deployment workflows are, in GitHub actions, an entirely different workflow that is called on every push to every branch.
-The deployment workflow just calls this workflow and has the actual deployment action depend on its success.
+The reason for this redundancy is that the three test workflows of the deployment workflows are, in GitHub actions, an entirely different workflow that is called on every push to every branch.
+The deployment workflow simply calls this workflow and has the actual deployment action depend on its success.

 Additionally, this also means that every push on main has the same tests run on it twice; the test workflow is triggered once directly by the push and once by the deployment workflow.

 The double generation of the migration bundle and `Chirp.Web` binaries could be solved by having the binaries as an output of the Test workflow and input of the Deployment workflow.
 The double running of the tests could be solved by either having the test workflow explicitly only trigger on *non-main* branches or by having the deployment workflow query if a successful test run on the same commit exists.

 ## Team work
 Below is an image of our project board on GitHub right before hand-in.
-As seen in the picture there are unresolved issues.
-The unresolved issues are from the wild style week that aren't implemented due to focusing on higher priority issues based on the project requirements or time constraints.
+As seen in the picture, there are unresolved issues.
+The unresolved issues are from the wild style week and weren't implemented due to focusing on higher priority issues based on the project requirements or time constraints.
 On the project board, it can be seen that each issue is assigned to one or more team members.
 ![Illustration of issue activities](images/Project_board.png)

 When issues were created, a team member(s) was assigned and was therefore responsible for it.
 The responsible person created a branch and started working on the issue.
-Once an issue was done and tested, the assigned person submitted a pull request which was subsequently reviewed by another team member who hadn't worked on the specific issue.
+Once an issue was completed and tested, the assigned person submitted a pull request, which was subsequently reviewed by another team member who hadn't worked on the specific issue.
 This was an iterative process, meaning that if the PR was not approved or failed tests, the assigned person would continuously improve it until it was approved, in which case the issue would be moved to ‘Done’ on our project board.

 ![Illustration of issue activities](images/Issue_Diagram.svg)